-4-124.
+1-216.
 What is an assistive technology device?

 An assistive technology (AT) device is any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of a child with a disability.
-The term does not include a medical device that is surgically implanted, or the replacement of such device.
+The term does not include a medical device that is surgically implanted, or the replacement of such device (AAC 290-8-9.076(6)(b).
 The definition of the term "assistive technology device" is based on how the technology is used rather than specific types of technology.

-4-125.
+1-217.
 What is an assistive technology service?